Best Fan of 2021

 Though the Geek Aire's portability is a definite asset, this battery-reliant air mover isn't particularly powerful.
 It's good that you can set it right next to your chair no matter where you go because that's about how close you'll want it to feel its full effects.
 While it's handy and neat (and perhaps a great gift for the tech-lover who already has everything), it's by far one of the most expensive of the dozens we tested.Dimensions: 21" wide, 8" deep, 21" tall

 Modes & Features: Battery-powered, USB charging port, side angle-tightening knobs

 Though most tower types aren't exceptionally powerful to begin with, the Aikoper 36" is especially tame.
-It's timer also only goes up to 7 hours, and there's no designated remote storage spot anywhere on the unit itself.
-Our least favorite aspect though is how much wiggle room there is between the base and body, making it not a particularly stable choice.
+Its timer also only goes up to 7 hours, and there's no designated remote storage spot anywhere on the unit itself.
+Our least favorite aspect though, is how much wiggling happens between the base and body, making it not a particularly stable choice.
 However, if you need something quiet with a small footprint and useful settings, this is a solid choice for a small to medium space.Dimensions: 12" circular base, 36" tall

 Comes With: Remote (2 AAA batteries not included)